 Our needs are numerous, with food, clothing, and shelter being our basic requirements.
 Ensuring basic food security is paramount for any country, as relying on others for our survival is quite risky.
 Fortunately, rice and wheat are the two prominent staple food crops that are widely and abundantly grown in India to feed the masses.
-Cotton, a fiber crop, is extensively used in the textile industry, along with other synthetic fibers.
+Cotton, a fibre crop, is extensively used in the textile industry, along with other synthetic fibres.
 Sugarcane is also cultivated across the country, as sugar is a daily requirement in our diet.

 India is a vast and diverse country with 15 Agroclimatic Zones, further divided into 72 sub-zones.
-Our varied geographic and climatic conditions enable us to grow a wide range of cereals, pulses, oilseeds, spices, fiber crops, fruits, nuts, vegetables, and other commercial crops.
+Our varied geographic and climatic conditions enable us to grow a wide range of cereals, pulses, oilseeds, spices, fibre crops, fruits, nuts, vegetables, and other commercial crops.
 The arable land covers 165.67 million hectares, the highest in the world.
 Almost 50% of our land is arable, which is significantly higher compared to only 17% in the USA and 7% in Russia.
-The USA is the close second in terms of area under arable land, followed by Russia.
+The USA is close second in terms of area under arable land, followed by Russia.

 Focus needed on crops with high water demand

 Although we take pride in achieving self-sufficiency in food, primarily due to advancements during the Green Revolution, the uncertainties of monsoons and the changing climate pose a threat to our ongoing success.
 To ensure resilience in agriculture, it is crucial to comprehend the gravity of the situation and implement corrective measures.
-Effective management of water and soil, the two key ingredients for crop production, is essential to sustain our crop outputs in the years to come.
+Effective management of water and soil, the two key ingredients for crop production, is essential to sustaining our crop outputs in the years to come.

 Crop water management is crucial in agriculture, especially in rice, wheat, sugarcane and cotton since they take away almost 90% of our irrigation water and occupy 46% of the gross cropped area.
 There is tremendous scope to improve water use efficiency (WUE) since it is only around 38% in India compared to around 60% in the developed countries.
 The physical water productivity is also low in major crops in India compared to the developed world.
 A 5% increase in water productivity in rice would save around 11 BCM of water which is huge while the National Water Mission has set a 20% increase in water use efficiency as one of its goals.

 There is a Krishi Vigyan Kendra in every district which tests the proven technologies for their suitability to the region and conducts on-farm trails and field demonstrations to create awareness among the farmers.
-The State Department of Agriculture with its field network is the nodal agency that is supposed to advise and guide farmers on improved practices.
+The State Department of Agriculture, with its field network, is the nodal agency that is supposed to advise and guide farmers on improved practices.

 But there are gaps